drwin0/alarm-clock-capstone/README.md

 📘 Overview

 This project began as a simple Alarm Clock concept proposed for my NCLab Python Capstone.
-The original goal was to build a basic time-based alarm program that could play a sound at a set time — something minimal, easy to code, and functional for beginners.
+The original goal was to build a basic time-based alarm program that could play a sound at a set time, something minimal, easy to code, and functional for beginners.

 I decided to enhance the idea and turn it into a full-featured, responsive desktop alarm clock app that feels like a real, usable tool.

 💭 Reflection

 Before learning Python, my background was primarily in web development and graphic design.
 I was comfortable working with HTML, CSS, and JavaScript, creating structured websites with an emphasis on user experience, layout design, and clean visual presentation ￼.
-My training in computer science also helped me develop logical thinking and an understanding of how different systems communicate — but I hadn’t yet worked much with backend logic, data handling, or automation.
+My training in computer science also helped me develop logical thinking and an understanding of how different systems communicate, but I hadn’t yet worked much with backend logic, data handling, or automation.

 When I began learning Python, I immediately noticed how its clean syntax and structured logic connected naturally with what I already knew from web programming.
-Concepts like functions, loops, and modular organization felt familiar, but Python allowed me to apply them in new contexts — outside the browser — like file systems, automation, and desktop apps.
+Concepts like functions, loops, and modular organization felt familiar, but Python allowed me to apply them in new contexts, outside the browser, like file systems, automation, and desktop apps.

 Building this Alarm Clock project was a perfect bridge between those worlds.
 My design background helped me: